pattonsgirl/CEG3120/Projects/Project1/Rubric.md

      - Research some possible solutions that would solve this, and discuss why you think it would work.
 4. GitHub ( / 1)
    - shows proof of branch

+5. Screenshot of Discord Bot operational ( / 1)

+5. Point reductions
+   - Documentation not nicely formatted in markdown for readability - ( / 1)
+   - .env file visible in GitHub (being part of an old commit will not be penalized) - ( / 1)